The-SamminAter/lol-limewire/README.md

   - [ ] Add Hands Off! killing

 ## Stage 2
-- [ ] Something to do with icon changing maybe?
 - [ ] Thing about, decide on, and write stage 2
-- [ ] Setup logging and debug hand-over from stage 1 (in stage 1)
+- [ ] Setup logging and debug hand-over from stage 1

 ## Removal
 - [ ] Stage 1 removal